KCachel/academic-website/content/authors/admin/_index.md

 I'm a first year PhD student in the Data Science program at [WPI](https://www.wpi.edu/).
 My research interests include using prescriptive (Optimization) and predicitive (Machine Learning) analytics to tackle problems with societal impact and aid marginalized populations.
 I also have a passion for data visualization and effective communication of analytics.

 Before starting graduate school at WPI, I worked as a product manager for Microsoft Office building collaboration features and driving cloud adoption.
 I've made the jump out of industry to pursue my research endeavours.
-If you think this process is something you're interest ing, I would be [happy to chat](mailto:kcachel@wpi.edu?subject=reaching%out%to%chat).
+If you think this process is something you're interested in, I would be [happy to chat](mailto:kcachel@wpi.edu?subject=reaching%out%to%chat).